maidsafe/rfcs/proposed/MPID Messaging.md

 # Unresolved Questions

-1. `MpidMessage` and `MpidHeader` are wrapped in `StructuredData` instances in order to allow Delete requests on them and to allow them to be given different tags (otherwise they could be ImmutableData, since they don't mutate).
-Should Routing, which already has to define these two types, be made "aware" of these two types?  (i.e. should they get added to the [`::routing::data::Data` enum][6])

-    Identified pros:
-    - less wrapping/parsing, so simpler for Vaults and Clients to deal with
-    - more efficient (smaller messages to transmit and store)
-    - no need for Routing to publicly expose `MPID_MESSAGE_TAG` or `MPID_HEADER_TAG`

-    Identified cons:
-    - increased complexity in Routing
-    - would need to add the sender's public key to the header Put flow

-    Qi prefers using `StructuredData`, Fraser prefers not using `StructuredData` unless the effort required by Routing to accommodate the new types is significant.

 # Future Work

 - This RFC doesn't address how Clients get to "know about" each other.
 Future work will include details of how Clients can exchange MPIDs in order to build an address book of peers.